mpievolbio-scicomp/cancer_sim/README.md

 Target users are scientists working in the field of mathematical oncology.
 Simplicity of our model in comparison to more advanced models like
 \[[5](#ref-waclaw2015)\]
-makes it specifically suitable students with interest in studying somatic evolution of cancer.
+makes it specifically suitable for students with interest in somatic evolution of cancer.

 Our model is abstract, not specific to any neoplasm type, and does not consider a variety of biological features commonly found in neoplasm